Aqueous Part Washers

 The multi-purpose spray cabinet parts washer offers an efficient and convenient method for washing low volume loads of a variety of parts.

-Conveyor parts washing systems have an enclosed automated transport system that moves baskets of parts through each phase of the cleaning process.
-Each design of conveying systems differs depending on the functions of each stage of cleaning.
-In an immersion conveyor system, a basket of parts is sent to the washing station, rinsed, and put through a series of drying cycles.
+Conveyor parts washing systems have an enclosed automated transport system that moves baskets or fixtures of parts through each phase of the cleaning process.
+The designs of conveying systems differ depending on the functions of each stage of cleaning.
+In an immersion conveyor system, baskets or fixtures of parts are sent to the washing station, rinsed, and put through a series of drying cycles.

 Rotary drum parts washers are used for high volume cleaning of small parts.
 As with a conveyor parts washer, cleaning, rinsing, and drying happen automatically and a high pressure sprayer is used for the cleaning process.
 Added to the high pressure spray is immersion agitation to reach inside tubes and hollows.